4 Easy Ways to Make Sure People Never Forget Your Ad

 You know how people complain about modern cars, and that they’re giving the driver too much to do?
 Often, people saying this cite the ‘infotainment’ screens – touchscreen devices in many higher-end vehicles which allow the driver to see a large map, to control all aspects of the car’s climate control system, to adjust the power going to the wheels, and even to put on albums and podcasts from Spotify or Apple Music.

-It’s testament to the advances in technology that car manufacturers are now able to offer this degree of customization to the driver.
-It’s also very true that a lot of drivers love the endless changes they can make to make their car truly personal, and perfect environment in which to spend hours of their day.
+It’s a testament to the advances in technology that car manufacturers are now able to offer this degree of customization to the driver.
+It’s also very true that a lot of drivers love the endless changes they can make to make their car truly personal, and the perfect environment in which to spend hours of their day.

 Tech-Sceptic

 Those people would make the perfectly logical argument that if they are driving a car, why should they have to think about anything other than driving a car?
-This is where the modern abundance of choice is a negative, and so it can help to reduce the choices available to people to a few simple options.
+This is where the modern abundance of choice is a negative, so it can help reduce the choices available to people to a few simple options.

 Doing this exercise as an advertiser can be useful, as it can help you to identify your core message.
 It can also win over more tech-sceptic or less confident users, potentially increasing engagement beyond those who are already supporters of a brand.
-You may be doing people a favor by reducing the choices people have to make in your interactive ads.
+You may be doing people a favour by reducing the choices people have to make in your interactive ads.
 A bare-bones approach is not always the wrong approach.

 This is also the case if you want Google Chrome, the world’s most popular browser, to allow sites to show your ad.
 As we’ve explored beforehand, Google’s algorithm changes are stopping overly heavy ads from being displayed – if you want your ad to be memorable, first it has to be actually seen by the audience you’re hoping for.